scala/scala3/docs/docs/reference/instances/implicit-function-types.md

   val s = List(1, 2, 3).sum.ensuring(result == 6)
 }
 ```
-**Explanations**: We use an implicit function type `given WrappedResult[T] => Boolean`
+**Explanations**: We use a query type `given WrappedResult[T] => Boolean`
 as the type of the condition of `ensuring`.
 An argument to `ensuring` such as
-`(result == 6)` will therefore have an implicit value of type `WrappedResult[T]` in scope
-to pass along to the `result` method. `WrappedResult` is a fresh type, to make sure that we do not get unwanted inferred instances in scope (this is good practice in all cases where inferred parameters are involved).
+`(result == 6)` will therefore have an inferred instance of type `WrappedResult[T]` in scope to pass along to the `result` method. `WrappedResult` is a fresh type, to make sure that we do not get unwanted inferred instances in scope (this is good practice in all cases where inferred parameters are involved).
 Since `WrappedResult` is an opaque type alias, its values need not be boxed, and since `ensuring` is added as an extension method, its argument does not need boxing either.
 Hence, the implementation of `ensuring` is as about as efficient as the best possible code one could write by hand:

     { val result = List(1, 2, 3).sum
       assert(result == 6)